metno/pyaerocom/docs/install.rst

 	python setup.py develop

 You may also download and extract (or clone) the `GitHub repo <https://github.com/metno/pyaerocom>`__ to install the very latest (not yet released) version of pyaerocom.
+Note, if you install in develop mode, make sure you do not have pyaerocom installed already in the site packages directory, check e.g. `conda list pyaerocom`.

 Requirements